LiliVargha/Life-Cycle-Deficit/README.md

 ## Life Cycle Deficit by gender and age

-### FIGURE 3: Life Cycle Deficit by gender and age in 39 countries
+### FIGURE 3: Life Cycle Deficit by gender and age in 39 countries ordered by the age of deficit/surplus transition of women

 ![Image](https://user-images.githubusercontent.com/68189671/218336215-a4aaf882-9e26-412e-b849-ff477f3f9505.jpg)